ayomide-100/instagram-reach-analysis/README.md

-#  Reach Analysis using Instagram Data
+#  Reach Analysis and Prediction using Instagram Data

 This project explores and analyzes Instagram data to identify trends, user engagement patterns, and factors that contribute to reach.
 It uses various data visualization and machine learning tools to gain insights from the dataset.